 Consider these incredible research findings:

-- According to Juliet B. Schor, Boston College sociologist, the average US consumer purchased one new piece of clothing every five and a half days.
+- According to a Boston College sociologist, the average US consumer purchased one new piece of clothing every five-and-a-half days.

-- A 2006 study by UCLA discovered that middle-class families in Los Angeles were “battling a nearly universal overaccumulation of goods” and “the home-goods storage crisis has reached almost epic proportions.”
+- A 2006 study by UCLA discovered that middle-class families in Los Angeles were “battling a nearly universal overaccumulation of goods” and that “the home goods storage crisis has reached almost epic proportions.”

 Storage units aren’t the answer.
 There are countless stories of people coming to this realization after spending thousands of dollars.
 Hopefully the rest of this article will convince you why storage units are a bad idea.